thehanzo/SpaceInvaders/README.md

 # SpaceInvaders
-Game based on space invaders using pycharm
+Game based on space invaders using pygame